wr3cckl3ss/system3/README.md

 adb install -d -i com.sec.android.preloadinstaller /path/to/SMT.apk
 pm install -d -i com.sec.android.preloadinstaller /path/to/SMT.apk
 ```
-The key to NOW, bypassing the bandaid, Samsung implemented to stop anymore SMT downgrades.
+The key to bypassing the bandaid, Samsung implemented to stop anymore SMT downgrades.
 When executed precisely, it would guarantee, that SMT would be fully downgraded to once again allow access to system uid capabilities whether by using any of the known available apps that worked side by side with SMT,

 Apps available at the time
 1. [Shizuku 1000 aka ShizukuHack by Z. Wander](https://github.com/zacharee/ShizukuHack/)